Location Services

 Frequently Asked Questions

-Reverse geocoding is used to convert GPS coordinates into addresses for mobile apps, delivery tracking, photo geotagging, emergency services, ride-sharing apps, and any application that needs to display location information in human-readable format.
+Reverse geocoding is used to convert GPS coordinates into addresses for mobile apps, delivery tracking, photo geotagging, location tagging, ride-sharing apps, and any application that needs to display location information in human-readable format.

 Reverse geocoding accuracy depends on database coverage and coordinate precision.
 In urban areas with detailed mapping data, it typically returns the exact address.
 In rural areas, it may return the nearest landmark or approximate location within 50-100 meters.